mrtsfn601/mustafa-project/docs/WIKI.md

 ## Technical Analysis

+> "There is one thing that technical analysis cannot do, and that is predict the future.
+Technical analysis can only identify the probabilities of future price movements based on past behavior." - John Murphy

 - Technical Analysis - is the study of market action, primarily through the use of charts, for the purspose of forecasting future price trends.
 - Market Action - includes the three principal sources of information - price, voulme, and open interest.
 (Open interest is used only in futures and options.)
 - Philosophy of Rationale - market action discounts everything (anything that can possibly affect the price - fundamentally, politically, psycologically, or otherwise - is actually reflected in the price of that market); prices move in trends.
 - Chart - The underlying forces of supply and demand, the economic fundamentals of a market, that cause bull and bear markets.
 The charts do not in themselves cause markets to move up or down.
 The charts simply refelect the bullish or bearish psycology of the market.
+- Market Makers - are financial intermediaries who ensures liquidity in financial markets by providing liquidity, reducing price volatility, ensuring market efficiency.

 [Top](#wiki)